JuliaDocs/DemoCards.jl/docs/src/quickstart.md

 # [Quick Start](@id quickstart)

-This section describes how you can set up your demos easily in four lines of codes_.
+This section describes how you can set up your demos easily in _five lines of codes_.

 ## Manage your demo files